Is there a deadline for registration? How can I tell if a camp is still open?

 Unfortunately not.
 The robotics kits that we use cost over $350 each.
 However, every student will leave camp having earned a cool trophy, ribbons, and a 'robot log' detailing accomplishment throughout the week.

 Does my student need to have Lego robotics experience?

 No, our camps are designed to challenge students of all skill and experiences levels.
 Instructional sessions and activities are tailored to the needs of individual students.
 This means that students who have never even seen Lego robotics before will be able to have a great time succeeding at introductory-level challenges.
 In the same way, students who have some experience will be challenged by more advanced activities.
 Our instructors are experts at identifying the needs of students based on their age, talent and experience.

 Where can I buy the Lego Robot Set you use in camp?

 The Lego Mindstorm EV3 sets are $350.
-Lego will not allow any reseller to give discounts on the sets so we have arranged for free shipping if you buy it from here.
+If you're interested in buying a Lego Robotics Set for your child to work with at home, visit this page!
 The Lego Mindstorms education set includes the gyro sensor while the Lego Mindstorms home set includes the remote control.